ThomWright/ThomWright.github.io/_wip/alerting-for-slos.md

 alert_window = 0.05 * 30 / 6 = 0.25 # days
 ```

 Remember, shrinking the alert window reduces precision.
-But increasing the error threshold (or burn rate in this case) *increases* precision, so these somewhat balance out.
+But increasing the error threshold (or burn rate in this case) _increases_ precision, so these somewhat balance out.

-Optionally, we can add another alert for even more urgent events, and end up with something like the table below.
+Optionally, we can add another alert for even more urgent events after even less error budget, for a shorter detection time.
+We then end up with something like the table below.

 <div class="table-wrapper" markdown="block">